 Comment: This detailed site plan will be subject to this requirement because this site plan and the previous developments that have been approved bring the total dwelling units beyond the 1,200 dwelling unit thresholds.
 The property known as Town Center at Camp Springs, Phases IA and IB, has been approved for the development of 483 multifamily units and 329 single-family attached units (townhouses), for a total of 812 units.
 This project adds a total of 504 units in addition to the previous approval for a total of 1,316 units.
-Therefore, the staff recommends that prior to the issuance of the 352 use and occupancy permit for the project, the applicant shall submit evidence that the retail component is completed and 25 percent occupied.
+Therefore, the staff recommends that prior to the issuance of the 202 use and occupancy permit for Phases I and II of the project, the applicant shall submit evidence that the retail components are completed and 25 percent occupied.